NBA Cup: Trophy

 The winning team of the tournament receives the NBA Cup.
 The trophy is designed by Victor Solomon and created by Tiffany & Co.
 It is 35 lb of sterling silver, vermeil, coated with 24 karat gold, black ceramic and stands at 23 in tall symbolizing the year the tournament was created.
 The design features a black cup surrounded by eight gold prongs and a base inspired by the new conference championship trophies.
 The eight prongs are in reference to the eight teams that qualify for the knockout round.
 The base design includes 30 net openings which represent the 30 teams in the league.

 All-NBA Cup teams and MVPs

 The winner of the Most Valuable Player award is decided by members of a selected media panel, as well as by online fan votes.
 In the inaugural tournament, 20 votes were decided by media members while 5 votes were decided by fans.

 Players in bold were the NBA Cup MVP.
 Numbers in parentheses denote the number of All-NBA Cup Team selections up to and including that year.
-Giannis Antetokounmpo is the only player to appear in the below list twice.
+Giannis Antetokounmpo and Shai Gilgeous-Alexander are the only players to appear in the below list twice.